 By now, you’re probably wondering where the French press got its name.
 If your guess is ‘because someone from France invented it”, then you share the same opinion as most people.

 While this seems highly likely, the French press, as we know it today, was first patented by the Italians Attilio Calimani and Giulio Moneta in 1929.

 Using a French press coffee maker isn’t all that common in the United States.
-Unlike the drip coffee maker, which is pretty popular thanks to brands like Mr. Coffee, the French press is pretty much the underdog since many have never laid eyes on one of these devices.
+Unlike the drip coffee maker (Make Espresso with a Coffee Maker – Drip Coffee Brewer, Moka Pot, or French Press?), which is pretty popular thanks to brands like Mr. Coffee, the French press is pretty much the underdog since many have never laid eyes on one of these devices.

 How does a Drip Coffee Maker Work?